 Students cannot work a full-time job during the 2 years of the graduate program.
-Besides 12 hours of coursework per semester, students are also in clinical practicum assignments.
+In addition to coursework students are also in clinical practicum assignments each semester.
 It is recommended for those students who are working part-time to have a job with flexible hours, which can be changed when needed.
 Students are also encouraged to seek employment on campus via work study or graduate assistantships.

 Do I need to have perfect English pronunciation in order to apply to the graduate program?

 The program policy regarding the speech-language competence of students in the program is consistent with the Technical Report issued by the American Speech Language and Hearing Association.
 All students, as do all speakers, speak with an accent and/or dialect.
 To ensure the equitable treatment of all students in the program, all students regardless of accent or dialect must be able to model the sounds and grammar of standard or mainstream English.

 Will I be able to book a vacation for December, spring break week or summer now?
 What dates will I not be in school or practicum?

 The course schedule varies from semester to semester.
 Hours for each practicum site are specific to that placement.
 Students should not schedule a vacation without speaking with professors to determine the schedule for the final examination.In addition, students should speak with the practicum coordinator and practicum site supervisors regarding clinical responsibilities prior to making any travel arrangements the practicum coordinator, and practicum site supervisor.